analyze_ingestion_file

 Example Use Case

-You have a WooCommerce product export CSV with 2,000 products.
-Before building your new database schema, run this tool to discover all the custom fields (like _sale_price, _stock_status, custom taxonomies) so your new schema captures everything.
+You have a WooCommerce product export CSV with 2,000 products hosted at a public URL.
+Pass source_url to download and analyze it — the tool discovers all custom fields (like _sale_price, _stock_status, custom taxonomies) so your new schema captures everything.